 The Newport Police Department Records Division is the unit which handles public records requests.
-Lieutenant Frank Rosa is responsible for this unit.
+Lieutenant Kevin Moreira is responsible for this unit.

 We acknowledge your right to remain anonymous and also want to make records accessible to the public.
 Therefore we have several methods to choose for making your request.
 This procedure will ensure your request is presented to the appropriate people for processing.
 Regardless of the method you choose, we will let you how much the report will cost.
 We can take a credit card payment over the telephone or you can mail a check.